 • Explain how apiculture can be used as a window into broader topics, such as pest transmission, invasive species, ecotoxicology, and agriculture.

-For more information about how to register, please email us at: Arboretum@ucf.edu.
+For more information about how to register, please email us at Arboretum@ucf.edu or contact Dr. Bohlen directly at Patrick.Bohlen@ucf.edu.